wymp/ts-monorepo-poc/README.md

 The general rule with dependencies is this: _For a given package, if you `import` a dependency, list it in that package's `package.json` file._ Otherwise, it should be saved as a top-level monorepo dependency in the top-level `package.json`.
-(And to avoid ambiguity, it's best to save ALL top-level dependencies as prod dependencies, since it really doesn't matter.)
-This means that things like `jest`, `typescript`, `ts-node`, etc, - i.e., _codebase utilities_ - should be listed as top-level deps in the monorepo.
+(And to avoid ambiguity, it's best to save ALL top-level dependencies as `dependencies` rather than `devDependencies`, since it really doesn't matter.)
+This means that things like `jest`, `typescript`, `ts-node`, etc, - i.e., _codebase utilities/tooling_ - should be listed as top-level deps in the monorepo.

 Because of the way `pnpm` works, you cannot import code from a package that you have not explicitly listed in the consumer's `package.json` file (feature, not bug).
 For example, if I'm using `express` in `my-microservice`, I need to